El Escorial: Library

 The Escorial has three libraries.
 One is located behind the Chorus of the basilica.
-Another, within the monastery itself, used to be distributed to the different cells and rooms of the monks and that the Augustine monks have gradually managed make their own.
+Another, within the monastery itself, used to be distributed to the different cells and rooms of the monks and that the Augustine monks have gradually managed to make their own.
 Finally, the Royal Library, which is public and exists under a special papal bull of protection.

-From the beginning, the Royal Library was meant to be a monumental work of art, and its execution was commissioned to prominent architects of the moment: Juan de Toledo and Juan de Herrera, who shared the king's neoplatonic views and who also designed the library's shelves.
+From the beginning, the Royal Library was meant to be a monumental work of art, and its execution was commissioned to prominent architects of the moment: Juan de Toledo and Juan de Herrera, who shared the King's neoplatonic views and who also designed the library's shelves.
 It constituted, along with the basilica, the heart of the entire project, and the project was redrafted several times to accommodate changes in the organization of the library itself.
 As was usual for Juan de Herrera's work, it was the most advanced of its kind in Europe.
 It was the first library on the continent that broke with medieval design.
 Domenico Fontana was inspired by Herrera's design, after a visit, for his design of the Vatican Library.
 Philip was involved in every part of the design process of the library.

 The Royal Library, like everything else in El Escorial, forms part of a larger symbolic structure and has symbolic meaning.
 It links the monastery and the seminary across the principal axis of the building, symbolizing the union of the spiritual and physical world.
 The books on the profane subjects—such as history, geography, and botany—are located in the part closest to the entrance.
 The library corridors branch out into different sections just to re-converge in the end, and as they advance towards the basilica, the subjects are the more abstract forms—such as poetry, grammar, and mathematics.
-The subjects closest to the basilica are those the king conceived as being the most abstract distillations of the others, and the closest to the origin, which was God in the Basilica: theology, geometry, and mathematics.
+The subjects closest to the basilica are those the King conceived as being the most abstract distillations of the others, and the closest to the origin, which was God in the Basilica: theology, geometry, and mathematics.
 The visitor must leave the noisy world behind and walk through the halls of knowledge in a specific, comprehensible order from concreteness to abstraction before being able to reach God and understand His message, a notion quite in line with both Charles I and Philip II's hermeticist view of religion.